Sarah's History with the Condition

-She is a mother, wife, daughter, teacher, dog lover, and traveler who searches for ways to live the healthiest and happiest life she is able to.
-She created the blog My Migraine Life to let people know they aren't alone, and hopes to motivate and educate others.
-You can find her on Facebook, Twitter, and Instagram.
+She is a mother, wife, daughter, teacher, dog lover, and traveler who searches for ways to live the healthiest and happiest life possible.
+She has also created a blog to let people know they aren't alone, hoping to motivate and educate others.